-Patients and Design We performed a prospective, controlled, long-term follow-up of 19 CSX patients with refractory angina who underwent SCS (SCS group, 5 men, 60.9±8.5 years); 9 comparable CSX patients who refused SCS treatment (3 men, 60.9±8.8 years) constituted the Control group.
-Clinical and functional status was assessed at the time of screening for SCS indication (basal evaluation) and at a median follow-up of 36 months (range 15-82).
+Methods: A prospective, controlled, long-term follow-up was performed of 19 patients with CSX with refractory angina who underwent SCS (SCS group, 5 men, mean (SD) age 60.9 (8.5) years); 9 comparable patients with CSX who refused SCS treatment (3 men, mean (SD) age 60.9 (8.8) years) constituted the control group.
+Clinical and functional status were assessed at the time of screening for SCS indication (basal evaluation) and at a median (range) follow-up of 36 (15–82) months.

-Results There were no differences between the 2 groups at baseline in clinical characteristics and angina status.
-All indicators of angina status (angina episode frequency, duration, and short-acting nitrate use) improved significantly at follow-up in the SCS group (p<0.001) but not in controls.
-Functional status, as assessed by Seattle Angina Questionnaire and a visual analogical scale for quality of life, improved at follow-up in the SCS group (P<0.001 for all scales) but not in controls.
-Exercise tolerance and exercise-induced angina and ST segment changes also significantly improved in the SCS group but not in controls.
+Results: The two groups at baseline did not show any difference in clinical characteristics and angina status.
+All indicators of angina status (angina episode frequency, duration and short-acting nitrate use) improved significantly at follow-up in the SCS group (p<0.001) but not in controls.
+Functional status, as assessed by the Seattle Angina Questionnaire and a visual analogue scale for quality of life, improved at follow-up in the SCS group (p<0.001 for all scales) but not in controls.
+Exercise tolerance, exercise-induced angina and ST segment changes also significantly improved in the SCS group but not in controls.

-Conclusions Our data show that SCS therapy can be a valid form of treatment for long-term control of angina episodes in patients with refractory CSX.
+Conclusions: Data show that SCS can be a valid form of treatment for long-term control of angina episodes in patients with refractory CSX.

 Statistics from Altmetric.com